Arthritis In Cats And How To Prevent It

 These drugs have been isolated in the mistaken belief that they are all the body needs to recreate cartilage.

 There are various omega 3 rich supplements available as well.
 Most of the ingredients in Pet Plus are great sources of these omega 3 essential fatty acids, which have powerful anti-inflammatory activity, but work best in combination with enzymes, anti-oxidants and the whole spectrum of micronutrients, as found in Pet Plus

-This is why the dietary supplement Pet Plus for Cats has been found to be so very effective in supporting the healing process.
+This is why the dietary supplement Pet Plus has been found to be so very effective in supporting the healing process.
 After all, if the joints are degenerating, other parts of the body will be degenerating too, but just not so obviously.

 Degenerative disease can be body wide - feeding PET Plus helps all of your cat, not just their joints.